eclipse-sumo/sumo/docs/web/docs/Simulation/Railways.md

   here](../Netedit/index.md#creating_bidirectional_railway_tracks)

 ### Routing in bidirectional networks
-When computing train routes in a network with parallel tracks which are usable in both directions it may be desireable to have tracks use one track in preferation (i.e. to always keep on the right side) and thereby prevent issuse between oncoming trains.
+When computing train routes in a network with parallel tracks which are usable in both directions, it may be desirable that trains preferentially use one of the tracks (i.e. to always keep on the right side) and thereby preventing conflicts between oncoming trains.

 To express this preference, the edges in the preferred direction and on the preferred side may be assigned a higher priority value.
 This value will be taken